erlang/eep/eeps/eep-00XX.md

 `username` of `SomeMap` when applied.

-However, note that `fun SomeFun/0` is not valid today, and that syntax should still raise.
+However, note that `fun SomeFun/0` is not valid today, and such syntax will remain invalid.

 Visual cluttering
 -----------------

-Given Erlang also supports named functions, the differences between named functions, partially applied, and regular `Function/Arity` may be too small:
+Given Erlang also supports named functions, the differences between named functions, partially applied functions, and regular `Function/Arity` may be too small:

 ```erlang